ccoreilly/vosk-browser/README.md

 ## Todos

-- Support for word/phrase lists in KaldiRecognizer
+✅ Support for word/phrase lists in KaldiRecognizer
-- Add example with word/phrase list
+✅ Add example with word/phrase list
 - Write tests
 - Automate npm publish
 - Update to OpenFST 1.8.0
+- Update to vosk-api 0.3.27
+- Update examples to use AudioWorklet